 How many people need donated organs and tissue?

-There are currently more than 120,000 people in the U.S. waiting for organ transplants—approximately 2,500 of those are from Colorado and Wyoming.
+Many wonder about this one of our frequently asked questions.
+There are currently more than 115,000 people in the U.S. waiting for organ transplants—nearly 2,000 of those are from Colorado and Wyoming.
 Each year, approximately 8,000 people die waiting for an organ transplant that would have given them a second chance at life with their families.
 In addition, each year, hundreds of thousands of people benefit from donated tissue that is used for lifesaving and reconstructive purposes.

 To learn more about the organ donation process, click here.

-Every individual has the right to decide to register to donate their organs and tissues at the time of their death.
+Another one of the frequently asked questions is what does it mean to join the Donor Registry.
+Every individual has the right to decide to sign up to donate their organs and tissues at the time of their death.
 On October 15, 2001, recovery agencies in Colorado began enforcing a law enacted by the Colorado State Legislature in 1998.
 In Wyoming recovery agencies began enforcing a law enacted by the Wyoming State Legislature in April 2003 on July 1, 2003.
 These law established a centralized, confidential online registry for every Coloradan and Wyoming resident that have made the decision to be organ and tissue donors.

 Your decision to donate takes priority over your family’s preferences.
-Please tell your family today about your decision to save lives.
+Please tell your loved ones today about your decision to save lives.

 Can I take my name off the registry?

 Yes.
-To remove yourself from the registry, you can either fill out the online form located on the registry web sites, or send in your request to be removed in writing to the Colorado or Wyoming Donor Registry at 720 S. Colorado Blvd, Suite 800-N, Denver, CO 80246.
+To remove yourself from the registry, you can either fill out the online form located on the registry web sites, or send in your request to be removed in writing to the Colorado or Wyoming Donor Registry at 200 Spruce Street, Suite 200, Denver, CO 80230.
 Please be sure to include including your full name, date of birth, mailing address, driver’s license number, email address and signature.
 Once your decision is received, you will receive a confirmation message via email OR postal mail.
 Even though you have been removed from the registry, at your time of death your family will still be contacted by a coordinator and asked if they would like to make the decision to donate on your behalf, so please be sure and express your wishes to loved ones.